hemminger8/vw-starter-kit/README.md

 There are a couple different ways you can use VWs in your project.

-Option 1: Apply the vw-base mixin to the root <html> element.
-Then, in your CSS, set your style measurements (font-size, padding, margin, etc.) for all other elements using the px2rem() function.
+Option 1 (recommended): Apply the vw-base mixin to the root <html> element.
+Then, in your CSS, set your style measurements (font-size, padding, margin, width, height, position, etc.) for all other elements using the px2rem() function.
+Simply measure your dimmensions and values in pixels in Photoshop, and enter the pixel value into the px2rem() function.
+Your value will be converted to REMs, which are similar to EMs except that they are relative to the root element and will not be affected by the parent element's font-size.

 ````